Clean-Hands/p2p_client/doc/testing.md

   - `docker build -f docker/Dockerfile -t p2p_client .`
   - `docker run -it --rm --network bridge p2p_client`

 As many peers as needed can be set up in this way.

-We also are writing basic tests in main functions as we code to verify that the code appears to be working as intended.
+The client app can then be run on each peer as if they were their own machine.
+See [the running document](https://github.com/rubenboero21/cs347/blob/main/doc/running.md) for more information.